Myrtle Point Market

 How long do homes stay on the market in Myrtle Point?

-Homes in Myrtle Point currently spend an average of 45 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Myrtle Point currently spend an average of 19 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 How do I finance a townhouse in Myrtle Point?